joakimk/toniq/README.md

 As an example, say you wanted to record page hits in redis.
 By doing so in a background job, you would not only respond quicker to the web request, but also handle temporary connection errors.

+You can set this by specifying the `persist` option on a worker.

 ```elixir
     defmodule RecordPageHitWorker do
       use Toniq.Worker, persist: false